Reality Tour Gets Up Close & Personal

 Make that one classroom full of families at a time.
 See Reality Tour generally takes place at schools.
 Makes sense considering kids sparked the cause.
-Educators aren’t the only participants though.
+Parents, teachers and students aren’t the only participants though.
 They aren’t the only ones with stakes in the game either.
-After all, this Tour addresses an issue that deeply effects the entire community.
+After all, this Tour addresses an issue that deeply effects everyone in the community.
 Consequently participants also include folks who work in health care, law enforcement and recovery, as well as members of civic organizations and youth groups.
-Heck, even the average unaffiliated citizen is quick to volunteer their time and talents to the cause.
+Heck, even the average concerned yet otherwise unaffiliated citizen is eager to volunteer their time and talents to the cause.
 Why?
 Because Reality Tour works.
 It’s really as simple as that.

 What is Reality Tour?

 The best way to learn about Reality Tour is to first learn about Norma Norris.
-After all, she’s the one saw a problem, then designed and implemented a solution.
+Especially since she’s the one saw a problem, then designed and implemented a solution.
 The problem of course was drugs.
 Specifically kids getting addicted to and dying from drugs.
 There’d been a rash of heroin overdoses in her hometown of Butler, Pennsylvania, and Norris wanted to do something about it.
-She knew that kids got drug prevention education from K-12.
+Oh, she knew that kids got drug prevention education from K-12.
 She also knew it wasn’t working.

 “I felt that parent and child need to be on the same page, with the same information,” said Norris.
 “That information had to be delivered in an engaging manner; it had to be true, emotionally charged and consequence-driven.”

 Then again, it better be.
 Norris didn’t ditch a 21-year radio advertising career in order to address half the issue.
-No, she dropped out of the race and devoted herself to something that addressed an issue in its entirety.
+No, she dropped out of the rat race and devoted herself to something that addressed an issue in its entirety.
 She continues to do so too.
 Nearly two decades later.
-As Executive Director of CANDLE, Inc, the non-profit that oversees and administers Reality Tour all across the country.
-In fact, CANDLE, Inc just added North Carolina to its now 10-state Reality Tour roster.
-Word is, Reality Tour has hit Canada as well.

 What’s In a Reality Tour?